prakrit20100/CSE508_Course_Project/README.md

 # CSE508_Course_Project
 Building an Art History quiz game that leverages the capabilities of LLM and Information Retrieval techniques

-# Project Name

-This project is aimed at [brief description of your project].

 ## Installation

 ### Prerequisites